 Recent clinical and research criteria have identified three progressive stages of human AD: preclinical, prodromal, and dementia [2].
 During the preclinical period, there are no symptoms of cognitive dysfunction.
-However, neuropathology associated with AD (accumulation of AB deposition followed by tau pathology and neuronal degeneration/synaptic dysfunction) occurs during this period and may precede initial symptoms by decades [14].
+However, neuropathology associated with AD (accumulation of A β deposition followed by tau pathology and neuronal degeneration/synaptic dysfunction) occurs during this period and may precede initial symptoms by decades [14].
 Clinical signs of mild cognitive impairment occur during the prodromal stage followed by progression to dementia (clinical diagnosis of AD) based on cognitive-behavioral status.
-Typically, AD presents as an initial decline in episodic memory, followed by progressive decline across multiple cognitive functions or intellectual symptoms (ex: amnesia, aphasia, apraxia, agnosia) and behavioral changes (personality changes, depression, hallucinations, delusions) that impair social function and difficulties with daily living.
-Therefore, clinical AD is considered a late stage of disease progression, and biomarkers characterizing preclinical and prodromal stages are essential for interventions aimed at preventing or reversing disease progression.